Design Help Center

 Fixing your logo formats – creating professional ‘logo assets.’

 In order to ‘fix’ your logo format problems, we first need to create a vector source file from which we can generate ALL the various file formats you’ll need (take a look at our file format reference guide for those.)
+Officially nown as vectorization, this is a sometimes nit-picky and finicky process.

 Our designers literally have to ‘trace’ the artwork by hand (below,) using vector based drawing software such as Adobe Illustrator.